juliet29/plan2eplus/docs/tutorials/getting_started.md

 pip install plan2eplus
 ```

 `plan2eplus` provides an interface to EnergyPlus, making it easy to author EnergyPlus models.
-In order to _run_ energy models on your device, you will need a local installation on EnergyPlus.
+In order to _run_ energy models on your device, you will need a local installation of EnergyPlus.
 You can download EnergyPlus [here](https://energyplus.net/downloads).
 Note: currently, `plan2eplus` has only been tested using EnergyPlus 22.1.

 ## Configure